Hornsea Wind Farm: Hornsea Project 2

 A scoping report for "Project Two" was published in October 2012.
 The subzone was expected to be developed in a number of phases, with a potential wind turbine capacity of 1.8 GW, in an area of around 400 km2 located in the centre of the Hornsea wind farm zone.
 Project 2 was use the same route for its electrical export cable as Project One, and to use either HVAC or HVDC with a separate onshore substation.
 Suitable areas for the Project 2 development were identified as being adjacent to the north, east or west of the Zone 1, which was located in the shallowest area of the whole Hornsea zone.
 The design considered piled, suction pile, monopile or gravity base foundations for wind turbines of 5 to 15 MW rated power.

 As with Project 1 sea bed conditions and geology consisted of Quaternary period deposits, primarily sediments of sand, till and clays, with the overlying gravel or sand seabed including sandwaves, with the average water depth of 25 to 30 m.

 In 2013 SMart wind signed lease agreements with the Crown Estate for the "Optimus Wind" and "Breesea" areas making up Project 2 of Hornsea wind farm.
 A planning application for Project 2 was submitted and accepted for examination in early 2015; its wind turbine area was located adjacent northwest of the Project 1 area, with the cable export route following that of Project 1 adjacent on the northward side.
 Planning permission for the development was awarded in August 2016, for 300 turbines covering 300 mi2 at a height of 190 m each.
 At the time of the award, Dong had committed to building 174 turbines, but the whole project is the biggest marine wind farm in the world.

-The inter-array cables were supplied by JDR Cable Systems, installed by Seaway 7, and operate at 66 kV.

 Construction

 By the time construction commenced in 2020, the selected area was to the east and north of Hornsea One and the specification had been set as 165 8 MW turbines giving a rated capacity of 1.4 GW.
+The inter-array cables were supplied by JDR Cable Systems, installed by Seaway 7, and operate at 66 kV.

 As of April 2021, a third of the turbine foundations had been installed and the remaining turbines are set to be installed during the second half of 2021.

 The first turbine was in place by the end of May 2021, and on 23 June 2021 Ørsted announced that the 16th turbine to be added to the Hornsea Two array was the 1,000th turbine they had installed in UK waters, fifteen years after they installed their first, which was part of the 30-turbine Barrow Offshore Wind Farm, off the coast of Cumbria.
-Hornsea Two has two diesel-electric crew ships.
 Having completed the offshore substation, first power was achieved by 20 December 2021, and became fully operational in August 2022.
 By doing so, Hornsea Project 2 overtook Hornsea One as the largest offshore wind farm in the world.
+Hornsea Two has two diesel-electric crew ships, where crews stay for two weeks while maintaining the turbines.